Modular Wardrobe Designs To Transform Your Bedroom (Blah To Beautiful)

 Modular Wardrobe Types

-Wardrobes aren’t as boring as we make them to be.
-They are shaped differently and can carry off different silhouettes.
-This entirely depends to what extent your imagination stretches.
-Consider wardrobes malleable and work them around your bed or the window and decide their shape accordingly.
+Wardrobes aren’t as boring as we make them out to be.
+They come in different shapes and show off a variety of silhouettes.
+This entirely depends on the extent to which your imagination stretches.
+Consider wardrobes malleable and work them around your bed or the window, deciding their shape accordingly.
 How do we go about this?
 Let’s discuss below.

-Designed all along one wall, straight wardrobes form a simple design sense from the outside.
-They are placed in such a way so as to be unobtrusive, unhindered, complementing the bedroom while blending in all the time.
+Designed along one wall, straight wardrobes create a simple, cohesive design from the outside.
+They sit in your bedroom in a quiet, subtle way, staying out of the way while always blending in and complementing the room.
 Straight designs can be modular and compartmentalised, freestanding and dismantable or contemporary with open shelves.
 Their choice mainly depends on your bedrooms’ immediate needs.

 Straight modular wardrobes to be complementing the bedroom while blending in all the time